MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/load-testing-rest-readme.md

 ---
 title: Azure Load Testing client library for JavaScript
-keywords: Azure, javascript, SDK, API, @azure-rest/load-testing, azure-load-testing ms.date: 03/07/2023
+keywords: Azure, javascript, SDK, API, @azure-rest/load-testing, load-testing ms.date: 01/20/2025
 ms.topic: reference
 ms.devlang: javascript
-ms.service: azure-load-testing
+ms.service: load-testing
 ---
-# Azure Load Testing client library for JavaScript - version 1.0.0
+# Azure Load Testing client library for JavaScript - version 1.0.1

 Azure Load Testing provides client library in JavaScript to the user by which they can interact natively with Azure Load Testing service.
 Azure Load Testing is a fully managed load-testing service that enables you to generate high-scale load.
 The service simulates traffic for your applications, regardless of where they're hosted.
 Developers, testers, and quality assurance (QA) engineers can use it to optimize application performance, scalability, or capacity.

-**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/@azure-rest/load-testing_1.0.0/documentation/rest-clients.md) to use this library**
+**Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/@azure-rest/load-testing_1.0.1/documentation/rest-clients.md) to use this library**

 ## Documentation